ChangLab/ATACPrimerTool/README.md

 If you would like to use another reference genome, download [fetchChromSizes](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwjR1Oi9-sjVAhUQ7GMKHZ0CChsQFggoMAA&url=http%3A%2F%2Fhgdownload.cse.ucsc.edu%2Fadmin%2Fexe%2Flinux.x86_64%2FfetchChromSizes&usg=AFQjCNFl70SKF51EO0cC9FBsVAIZpLc0kg) and add the path to
 [ATACPrimerTool.yaml](pipelines/ATACPrimerTool_config.yaml).  fetchChromSizes is also available in bioconda as ucsc-fetchchromsizes.

-In order to output the DNA sequence of optimal primer regions, the reference genome fasta file must also be available in the genomes directory referenced by [ATACPrimerTool.yaml](pipelines/ATACPrimerTool_config.yaml).
+In order to output the DNA sequence of optimal primer regions, the reference genome fasta file must also be downloaded and the path passed as an argument.

 ## Input files